-There aren't really any full-time exorcists, and the profession doesn't show up on Monster.com, but that doesn't mean there aren't people who see this career path as THE ONE.
+There aren't really any full-time exorcists, and the profession doesn't exactly show up on Monster.com, but that doesn't mean there aren't people who see this career path as the one.

-Another thing to consider is the tax incentive: Any sort of treatment that is required for on-the-job injuries (acidic vomit, spike impalement, blindness, loss of faith) might be—in-part or completely—tax deductible under the current tax code.
-Check with your tax adviser.
+Another thing to consider is the tax incentive: any sort of treatment that's required for on-the-job injuries (acidic vomit, spike impalement, loss of faith) might be—in-part or completely—tax deductible under the current tax code.